danehans/docker-heat/README.md

 git clone https://github.com/danehans/docker-heat.git
 cd docker-heat
 ```
-Edit the heat.conf file according to your deployment needs then build the Heat image.
+Edit the heat.conf file according to your deployment needs.
+Replace all configuration parameters in the %NAME% format.
 Refer to the OpenStack [Icehouse installation guide](http://docs.openstack.org/icehouse/install-guide/install/yum/content/heat-install.html) for details.
+The project includes an example heat.conf named heat.conf.example.

+Edit the Keystone credential files named admin-openrc.sh and demo-openrc.sh.
+Replace all configuration parameters in the %NAME% format.

-Next, build your Docker Heat image.
+Build your Docker Heat image.
 ```
-docker build heat .
+docker build -t heat .
 ```
 **Note:** You can safely ignore the following warning messages during the build process: